Modeling, Simulation and Visualization of

 Presently MuJoCo runs only on CPUs.
 There is a plan to port it to GPUs eventually, however we do not expect the speedup to be large.
 Given the general interest in GPU acceleration, here we summarize our preliminary observations in that regard.

 The first thing to note is that large CPUs have comparable numbers of transistors to the latest GPUs, and Intel and AMD are not wasting transistors.
 The two types of processors are good for different styles of computing.
 So where does MuJoCo (and physic simulation in general) fall on that continuum?
 Most of the time is spent in floating-point operations which should favor GPUs.
-On the other hand, the code logic is very complex compared to shaders and memory multiplications where GPUs shine, and at the same time the amount of data is large compared to the limited cache-per-core available on GPUs.
+On the other hand, the code logic is very complex compared to shaders and matrix multiplications where GPUs shine, and at the same time the amount of data is large compared to the limited cache-per-core available on GPUs.
 Indeed prior attempts to port physics simulation (including PhysX and Bullet) have shown speedups with particle physics or rigid-body models with large numbers of bodies, but not with models relevant to robotics where a smaller yet strongly-connected system needs to be simulated as fast as possible.

 Thus far we have made two attempts to port MuJoCo to GPUs and the Xeon Phi, and have not released either of them because the results were not satisfying.
 The first attempt (in 2013) was with OpenCL on the Radeon HD 7950, as well as C on the Xeon Phi.
 Both ended up being slower than a 6-core Xeon CPU, even with a large enough number of parallel simulations to feed the compute cores.
 More recently we experimented with CUDA on the GTX 1080.
 This was more promising, but even there, it looks like we will need ~1000 parallel simulations for the GPU to show advantages.